SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-  ("discriminat*" OR "inequalit*" OR "unequal*" OR "harass*" OR "stigma$" OR "stigmati$ed" OR "stigmati$ation" OR "stigmati$ing" OR "ableis*" OR "inaccesib*"  OR "exclusion" OR "stereotyp*" OR "prejud*" OR "barrier$" OR "obstacle$" OR "bias" OR "bias$ed" OR "biases" OR "intoleran*" OR "bigot*"
+  ("discriminat*" OR "inequalit*" OR "unequal*" OR "harass*" OR "stigma$" OR "stigmati$ed" OR "stigmati$ation" OR "stigmati$ing" OR "inaccesib*"  OR "exclusion" OR "stereotyp*" OR "prejud*" OR "barrier$" OR "obstacle$" OR "bias" OR "bias$ed" OR "biases" OR "intoleran*" OR "bigot*"
     )
    )